-Consolidated revenues for the first quarter of 2018 increased by approximately \$68 million, or 2.4%, as compared to the fourth quarter of 2017.
-This increase was primarily driven by the increase in calcimimetics revenue, as discussed below.
-Our U.S. dialysis and related lab services revenues increased by approximately \$145 million, primarily due to the administration of calcimimetics and an increase in Medicare bad debt revenue offset by one fewer treatment day, as discussed below.
-This was partially offset by a decrease of \$70 million in our ancillary services and strategic initiatives net revenues, primarily due to a decline in volume in our pharmaceutical business due to calcimimetics.
-Ancillary services and strategic initiatives net revenues also decreased due to a reduction in shared savings revenue recognized by our ESRD Seamless Care Organization (ESCO) joint ventures, partially offset by increases in revenues from international expansion, shared savings recognized at DaVita Health Solutions, and VillageHealth revenues from special needs plans, as described below.
+Consolidated revenues for the third quarter of 2018 increased by approximately \$82 million, or 3.0%, as compared to the third quarter of 2017.
+This increase was primarily driven by our U.S. dialysis and related lab services revenues, which increased by approximately \$207 million due to the administration of calcimimetics and volume growth from additional treatments, as described below.
+This increase in consolidated revenues was partially offset by a decrease of approximately \$110 million in our ancillary services and strategic initiatives revenues, primarily due to a decline in volume in our pharmaceutical business due to the changes in calcimimetics reimbursement, as discussed below.
+Ancillary services and strategic initiatives net revenues were favorably impacted by increases in revenues from international expansion and increases in VillageHealth revenues from special needs plans, as described below.